 Another minor bebop scale is a Dorian scale with an added major seventh note (i.e. a G Dorian with an added F#).
 One way of playing this version of a minor bebop scale is shown below:

 Either version of the minor bebop scale can be used to solo over minor chords.

 Bebop scales can be used to create flowing lines over 2 5 1 progressions.
 Lines created with bebop scales can also be extended or combined with other scales or arpeggios.

 You may have noticed that the G minor bebop scale (version 1) is essentially the same scale as the C dominant bebop scale.
 Both scales contain the same notes, they just start at different positions.

 Therefore, you can play either the dominant bebop scale, or version I minor bebop scale over both the ii and V of a 2 5 1 progression.

 Major bebop scales are used to create smooth-sounding lines, in which chord tones fall on the beat, over major and major-type chords (e.g. Major, Maj7, Maj6, etc.).

 Major bebop scales are essentially major scales with added sharpened fifth notes.
 In the Bb major bebop scales below, the additional note is a D# (notated in the examples as an Eb).

 Bebop Scales Guitar Conclusion

-As you get acquainted with bebop scales you will begin to realise how much the timing and feel of licks and runs can be improved by the inclusion of that extra note – it is one of the most commonly used techniques in jazz guitar playing.
+As you get acquainted with bebop scales you'll begin to realise how much the timing and feel of licks and runs can be improved by the inclusion of the extra chromatic note – it's one of the most commonly used techniques in jazz guitar playing.